SuperOfficeDocs/superoffice-docs/release-notes/latest-release.md

 so.topic: reference
 ---

-# Overview of 10.2.3 update - Latest release
+# Overview of 10.2.3 update - Latest release notes

-See below the different changes that has been release in version 10.2.3 for SuperOffice.
+See below for the different changes that has been released in the latest version 10.2.3 for SuperOffice.
 - - -

 [!include[Mailing Magic AI](10.2/marketing/10.2.3-update.md)]